ibm-cloud-docs/messages-for-rabbitmq/reference-architecture.md

 ## Portals

 {{site.data.keyword.messages-for-rabbitmq}} connections are managed by 2 HAProxy portals.
 The portals are then placed behind a Kubernetes endpoint.
 This endpoint provides the connection for your applications.
-Having two portals behind it allows for applications to maintain connectivity if one of the portals becomes unreachable.
+Having two portals behind the endpoint allows for applications to maintain connectivity if one of the portals becomes unreachable.

 ### Encryption in Transit